 The warm glow of the early morning sun washed over Allan and I as we strolled through one of Delhi’s expansive public gardens.
 In stark contrast to the pig trough of Paharganj this was beautiful, a vast blanket of lush green dotted with colourful clusters of well-tended plants and flowers.
-It was spotless too, not so much as a stray chocolate bar wrapper to be seen.
-Better still, it wasn’t even crowded, with pockets of whispering families picnicking on the grass.
-Silent doe-eyed couples passed by hand in hand, while on a nearby bench a group of mustachioed males held a passionate post-mortem on a recent cricket match.
+The entire park was spotless too, not so much as a stray chocolate bar wrapper to be seen.
+Better still, it wasn’t even crowded, just pockets of whispering families picnicking on the grass.
+Here and there silent doe-eyed couples passed by hand in hand, while on a nearby bench a group of mustachioed males held a passionate post-mortem on a recent cricket match.

 I found myself fighting the urge to jump up and push him away, to express my outrage at being violated in such a manner.
 But he had me by the ear so to speak and was clearly holding all the cards.
 So I waited and slowly but surely the man inched the rod back out.
 “Please sir look!” he squealed, proudly shoving the evidence of his satisfaction in front of my skeptical eyes.
-At the end of the rod was a clump of attached cotton wool home to a considerable mass of thick gooey brown earwax.
-It was an admittedly filthy sight and yet at the same time I found myself fascinated by it.
-All the while the old man watched me intently, pleased with my state of open-mouthed horror.
+At the end of the rod was a clump of attached cotton wool home to a considerable mass of thick, gooey brown earwax.
+It was a filthy sight and yet at the same time I found myself fascinated by it.
+All the while the old man watched me intently, visibly pleased with my state of suspended horror.

 ‘‘Devda is cleaning ear in the bost way’’ wrote someone claiming to be Andy from Windsor.

 ‘‘My ears never feeling so beautiful, a true profeshinal’’ stated Joe from Sydney.